James Turk BlogJames Turk BlogJames Turk BlogJames Turk Blog

 Crude oil is becoming more expensive when its price is measured in terms of dollars and other national currencies.
 But the price of crude oil is essentially unchanged since 1950 when its price is measured in terms of gold.
 Had the gold standard not been abandoned in 1971, nobody today would be talking about the rising price of crude oil simply because the price of crude oil would not be rising.

-Gold has appreciated against all of the world’s currencies, or in other words, the purchasing power of all the world’s currencies have depreciated against gold’s purchasing power.
-National currencies are not a safe haven.
+There are some important points to make from the above long-term chart.
+Gold has appreciated against all the world’s currencies, or in other words, the purchasing power of all the world’s currencies has depreciated relative to gold’s purchasing power.
+National currencies are not a safe-haven and not worthy of your savings.

 Thus, gold best meets the needs for saving money.
 Physical gold does not have counterparty risk, and gold preserves purchasing power over long periods of time.